RSWilson1/angolan/README.md

 - [x] Infection treatment drug as % of all infection treatments
 - [x] Infection treatment drug as % of all infection treatments by PCT
 - [ ] Add documention - start-up guide with known problems and other useful information for the dataset
+- [ ] Adding further improvements for accessibility.

 See the [open issues](https://github.com/RSWilson1/angolan/issues) for a full list of proposed features (and known issues).